etan18/Obsidian-Notes/Math/Probability/bayesian network.md

 1. Joining (multiplying together) all factors involving $H_i$.
 2. Summing out over all outcomes $h \in H_i$.

+>[!tip] Deep Bayesian Networks
+For deep RL cases where we model our distribution over the next state $p(s'|a, s)$ using a neural network, we can represent each model weight as a Gaussian distribution with two parameters, the mean $\mu$ and variance $\sigma$.
+This gives us a model of uncertainty.
-For deep RL cases, we can perform large-scale probabilistic inference via [[variational inference]].
+We train this model by performing large-scale probabilistic inference via [[variational inference]].